freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 850.1

 Looks good.
-Delete the `echo "Rent Menu"` from the `RENT_MENU` function so you can start adding the rent functionality.
+Delete the `echo "Rent Menu"` from the `RENT_MENU` function so you can start adding the ability to rent a bike from the database.

 #### HINTS